CudaText-addons/cuda_spell_checker/readme/readme.txt

 - "Enable/disable checking after text editing": Enable/disable checking after every change of text, after 2 second pause (pause after last change of text, so you must stop typing the text and wait).
-  This pause can be changed in CudaText config user.json.
-See option "py_change_slow".
+  This pause can be changed in CudaText config user.json, it is the option "py_change_slow".

 Confirmation dialog buttons